msk-nlp/msk-nlp.github.io/_pages/about.md

 ---
 permalink: /
- title: "About me"
+title: "About Us"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 We are a team in the Strategy & Innovation department at Memorial Sloan Kettering Cancer Center.